mike-lischke/antlr4-graps/README.md

 I'd love to see code contributions, to make the module evolve quicker.

 ## Release Notes

+### 1.3.11
+- Added support for grammar formatting
+- Updated docs for that and sentence generation

 ### 1.3.9
 - Return also the rule index from `ruleFromPosition`